to play hooky

 Examples

-He decided to play hooky from work and spend the day at the beach.
+He played hooky from work and spent the afternoon at the beach.